 - Depleted stock lots are not shown by default.
 For finding these, search by lot number or filter by "0" total quantity.

-For example, each time you purchase a material, you will receive a new batch, therefore a new stock lot number (aka “a batch number”) is created to identify it.
+For example, each time you purchase a material, you will receive a new lot, therefore a new stock lot number is created to identify it.

 You may have many stock lots of the same item - purchased at different times, with different costs, possibly from different vendors, with different expiry dates, stored in different locations/shelves, some of which have certificates, files or notes attached, etc.